REAL TIME MARKETING TIPS: DAVID MEERMAN SCOTT

 It’s an online and mobile world.
 The internet is the first place people look when they want to learn more about a product or service they’re thinking of buying.
 In order to reach people who want what you have to offer, you need to be there when they are looking.
 Today – that means creating real time marketing content that captures their attention.
 In this world, you are what you publish.
 If you publish great content online, you’re great.
 If you publish nothing online, you’re nothing.
 In this world, creativity and speed trump big budgets and advance planning.
 Campaigns are out – nimble is in.
 The world has turned upside down and companies that have fearlessly adopted new strategies are winning big.

 These days the best companies are sharing more than selling.
-This applies to B2B, too, where company-to-company is not as important as person-to-person.
+This is perhaps the defining disruptive change in marketing principles of the last decade, and will only be strengthened in those to come.
+It applies to B2B, too, where company-to-company is not as important as person-to-person.
 The people at companies we all want to reach are looking at content online that relates to their jobs – and being there when they are looking is critical.
 That's what real time marketing is about - applying the new rules of marketing and PR.

 Look Who’s Succeeding With Real Time Marketing